gruadus/uniswap-trade-parser/README.md

 ## Issues

-- When looking up historic trades for a large period the connection to thegraph sometimes gives out, current implementation shows a brief message and then **starts the entire process over**, which needs to be addressed
+~~- When looking up historic trades for a large period the connection to thegraph sometimes gives out, current implementation shows a brief message and then **starts the entire process over**, which needs to be addressed~~

 - When the swap isn't done by an EOA (ie path goes through multiple pairs, or is done by another dex), owner is set  to the dex and not the buyer/seller